A version of this post was originally published on Dec. 3, 2021. It has been updated.

 Plan C pills make abortions more accessible

-Add to that, Plan C pills offer additional benefits: they’re more accessible, much more affordable (pills can cost $40-$105; uterine aspiration typically costs upwards of $500) and can be self-managed.
-That self-management factor is hugely important, considering states have enacted no fewer than 106 bills restricting abortions this year, the most in one year since 1973, The Atlantic reports.
-Access to in-clinic abortion is becoming more and more tenuous.
+Add to that, Plan C pills offer additional benefits: they’re more accessible, much more affordable (pills can cost $40-$105; uterine aspiration typically costs upwards of $500) and can be self-managed at home.
+That self-management factor is hugely important, considering we're now living in a post-Roe world, where abortion clinics across the country are forced to shutter.

 Resources for finding Plan C